LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 Machine learning is a branch of artificial intelligence that involves the development of algorithms capable of automatically adapting and generating outputs by processing structured data.
 On the other hand, deep learning is a subset of machine learning that employs similar algorithms but with additional layers of complexity, enabling different interpretations of the data.
 The network of algorithms used in deep learning is known as artificial neural networks, which mimic the interconnectedness of neural pathways in the human brain.

+Deep learning and machine learning are powerful approaches that have revolutionized the AI landscape.
+Understanding the fundamentals of these techniques and the commonly used algorithms is essential for aspiring data scientists and AI enthusiasts.
+Regression, as a fundamental concept in predictive modeling, plays a crucial role in analyzing and predicting continuous variables.
+By harnessing the capabilities of these algorithms and techniques, we can unlock incredible potential in various domains, leading to advancements and improvements in numerous industries.

 ### Machine Learning Step-by-Step
 1. Collecting/Gathering Data.
 2. Preparing the Data - load data and prepare it for the machine learning training.